 The Police Executive Research Forum (PERF) recently published "30 Guiding Principles" the organization feels every American law enforcement agency should adopt to better handle the extremely controversial aspects of police use of force.
 We will closely examine the 30 Guiding Principles presented by PERF.
-Some are very good recommendations, but others appear horribly misguided. … [Read more...]
+Some are very good recommendations, but others appear horribly … [Read more...]

 Slow is Smooth and Smooth is Fast

 If you have been on the job for more than 5 years then you have likely heard the tactical training concept, slow is smooth and smooth is fast.
 I've been on our SWAT team for nearly 13 years, and I heard this saying early on in my training experience.
 I want to take a moment to break down the concept of the mantra; the good, the bad, and the ugly!
-I think there are a few things … [Read more...]
+I think there are a few … [Read more...]

 The Trick to Training Cops

 Two of the most common questions I get from officers around the country are: “How did you get started in training?” and “What is your advice for me (someone interested in training)?”
 Answering the first one is simple and it’s probably the same answer used by many instructors: “I kind of just fell into it.”
-My first ‘gig’ was assisting a PPCT Instructor Trainer friend of … [Read more...]
+My first ‘gig’ was assisting a PPCT Instructor Trainer friend … [Read more...]

 Problem Solving in the Aftermath of Disaster